The Garden Grazer

 *Aquafaba: This is the thick liquid found in the can of garbanzo beans.
 Use as much or as little to thin to your desired consistency.

-**Jalapenos: These can vary quite a bit in spiciness.
+**Jalapeños: These can vary in spiciness.
 If you're sensitive, start small and increase the amount as desired.
 (Or if you enjoy the spice & flavor, feel free to add another jalapeno!)
+I often find the larger jalapeños are less spicy, and the smaller ones are more spicy.

 Storing: Store leftovers in an airtight container in the fridge.
-We find it keeps for about 4-5 days.
+I find it keeps for about 4-5 days.

 Yield: Recipe makes about 1.5 cups hummus.